KILTprotocol/docs/docs/develop/09_polarpath/01_overview.md

 Polar path consists of an `asset-swap` pallet for parachain runtimes and extrinisics that let parachain developers make their native token accessible on the Ethereum network using [the Snowbridge bridge](https://docs.snowbridge.network) between Polkadot and Ethereum.

-Polar path provides parachains with a solution for creating an ERC-20 wrapper around their native tokens, enabling a trustless, one to one conversion of any existing native parachain token (PARA) into a wrapped parachain token (wPARA) on Ethereum while maintaining the trustlessness guarantees Snowbridge provides.
+Polar path provides parachains with a solution for creating an ERC-20 wrapper around their native tokens, enabling a trustless, one to one conversion of any existing native parachain token (TOKEN) into a wrapped parachain token (wTOKEN) on Ethereum while maintaining the trustlessness guarantees Snowbridge provides.

 ## Setup